-As part of the FBC development, the Trust decided the scheme would be procured through UHL's framework partnership with Interserve Facilities Management (IFM) and assigned to Interserve Construction Limited.
+As part of the FBC development, the Trust decided that the scheme would be procured through UHL's framework partnership with Interserve Facilities Management (IFM) and assigned to Interserve Construction Limited.
 UHL followed procurement regulations and law to establish the framework which is headed in contract between the Trust and IFM.
-Interserve were appointed following an OJEU process with reference: OJ/S S139, 22/07/2011, 231138-2011-EN.
+IFM were appointed following an OJEU process with reference: OJ/S S139, 22/07/2011, 231138-2011-EN.

 Under the bespoke framework, Interserve Construction Ltd is appointed as principal contractor for the delivery of projects; commercial arrangements and contracts are preagreed to cover commissioning of the business case through to final delivery of the asset using an NEC3 Option C Form of Contract (Target Contract with Activity Schedule).
-Cost savings are split between the Trust and the Client based on previously agreed percentages, which will engender a spirit of partnering and collaboration within the Project Team.
-The risk of cost overrun is transferred to Interserve once the GMP has been agreed and construction stage commenced.
+Cost savings are split between the Trust and the Client based on previously agreed percentages which engenders a spirit of partnering and collaboration within the Project Team.
+The risk of cost overrun is transferred to Interserve once the Guaranteed Maximum Price (GMP) has been agreed and construction stage commenced.

-Project risk is dealt with openly from the outset of the project and the client; Interserve Construction Ltd and the Design Team took an active role in identifying, mitigating and apportioning risk to the party best suited to deal with it.
-This will be a proactive process throughout the delivery of the project.
+Project risk is dealt with openly from the outset of the project and the client; Interserve Construction Limited and the Design Team are encouraged to take an active role in identifying, mitigating and apportioning risk to the party best suited to deal with it.
+This should be a proactive process throughout the delivery of the project.